Scroll Top

 A Clinical Order Articulating Scope of Treatment (COAST) form is an individualised plan for end of life care that considers both patient preferences and clinical judgment based on medical evaluation.
 It is a communication tool for health professionals with a set of default orders that can be easily utilized across all health settings and encounters.
 The aim of the COAST process is to efficiently communicate and coordinate goal-directed clinical care, thereby improving the end of life experience for patients and families.

 COAST is based on the POLST process in the United States and the Goals of Care initiative in Australia.
-It has been adapted to a New Zealand population and – at this stage – is being piloted in Southland as part of a quality improvement initiative.
+It has been adapted to the New Zealand population.

 This form is completed by either a doctor (any grade) or nurse practitioner after thorough patient/proxy discussion regarding the patient’s treatment preferences and current health status.
 Just as a written prescription does not replace a comprehensive discussion about medications with the patient/proxy, the COAST form is not a substitute for advance care planning discussions.